SWS-Methodology/faoswsFBSdocumentation/README.md

-# faoswsFBSdocumentation
+# faoswsDocumentation

-all FBS related documentation
+This repo is meant to contain documentation of FBS.
+In particular R markdown documents are suggested.